Writing shorter sentences

 There is no hard rule as to when a sentence is too long.
 Sometimes, you need to write short sentences, sometimes a longer sentence is the best option.
 In any case, you shouldn’t use too many long sentences.
 On average, they are more difficult to read.
 Readers tend to stop reading texts with lots of long sentences earlier.

 We’ve decided to use a rule of thumb in our plugin: you shouldn’t have too many sentences longer than 20 words.
 Granted, a very complex sentence with 18 words can be more difficult to read than a more simple sentence with 22 words.
-Moreover, research shows it’s also important to mix things up.
+Moreover, research shows it’s also important to vary.
 That’s you should use common sense when optimizing your text.
 But in general, using shorter sentences helps you get your message across, especially online.

 Why shouldn’t you use too many long sentences?